“Will I Ever Be Good Enough” by Karyl McBride helps you understand -and cure- the pain and harm that narcissistic mothers cause on their children.

 Touching, isn’t it.

-As a matter of fact, my mother had that kind of “I’ll love you more if you are like this” attitude that conditioned me for a long time -and is still conditioning me-.
+I realized that my mother had that kind of “I’ll love you more if you are like this” attitude that conditioned me for a long time -and is still conditioning me-.

 This book will explain you exactly how it is conditioning you.
 And what you can do to fix it.